May 2026 Market Report

 Hey Friends!

-Here’s your February 2026 Market Update.
-Let’s keep moving forward with clarity and confidence.
+Here’s your May 2026 Market Update.
+Let’s dive in.

 What We Are Seeing From the Field

-Check out the January year-over-year stats below for more information on the current market.
+Check out the April year-over-year stats below for more information on the current market.

 If you would like statistics specific to your neighbourhood, an updated Comparative Market Analysis for your home, or help deciphering what the numbers could mean for you, please let us know and we would be happy to provide that for you.